 Marc received an Honors Diploma in Marketing Management from the Seneca College of Applied Arts and Technology in Toronto, Ontario in 1977.
 He is also a graduate of the Director Program at The International Institute for Management Development, Lausanne Switzerland.

-Jenny is also a Board member for additional family business enterprises including a wide range of residential and commercial developments, and mid-market alternative financing to mention a few.
+Ms. Coco is also a Board member for additional family business enterprises including a wide range of residential and commercial developments.

 She is an MBA graduate from the University of Windsor (1985) as well as having received an Honorary Doctorate of Law (2012).